Anyone who is knowledgeable of the history of Britain is aware that the Romans had great influence on settling and regimenting the island.

 As a result of this bias towards this so-called inferior grammar, proficiency in written English was measured against a student’s competency in spoken English.

-For the lack of an English teacher, people taking English lessons from itinerant tutors might learn spelling and speaking skills, but writing grammatically correct sentences posed a challenge.
+For the lack of an English teacher, people taking ESOL courses from itinerant tutors might learn spelling and speaking skills, but writing grammatically correct sentences posed a challenge.

 Grammar and spelling were in a state of flux at the time, with few to no written guides to learn from.